- Home

 Stream Monitoring

-The foundation for SD1’s environmental initiatives is a holistic assessment program that includes in-stream water quality and biological monitoring throughout Northern Kentucky.
+The foundation for SD1’s stream monitoring program is a holistic approach that includes in-stream water quality sampling, biological assessments, stream stability assessments and flow measurements conducted throughout Northern Kentucky.

 This data is used to inform local policies and regulations that are cost-effective in protecting the region’s water quality.
-Additionally, the monitoring data collected by SD1, as well as other entities, is used to develop detailed Watershed Characterization Reports and an overall Stream Condition Index for the region.
+Additionally, the monitoring data collected by SD1, as well as other entities, is used to develop modeling tools, detailed Watershed Characterization Reports and Basin Trend Reports used to assess individual monitoring sites and watersheds for the region.

 In-Stream Water Quality Sampling